BRoel/upcoming_frontend/README.md

 Upcoming is an application used to add and remove your desired upcoming games to track.
 Uses a Rails API and JS frontend.
 To get this application running please follow this readme, along with the readme in the link below. https://github.com/BRoel/upcoming_backend

+# Installation

-# Fork and Clone this Repository
+Fork and Clone this Repository
 ```
 $ git clone https://github.com/BRoel/upcoming_frontend.git
 ```
-# Navigate to upcoming_frontend
+Navigate to upcoming_frontend
 ```
 $ cd upcoming_frontend
 ```
+Boot-up your local environment
 ```
 Enter "open index.html" into your terminal
 ```